Employee Benefits

 Tax Advantaged Accounts

-Providing employees with methods to manage their medical expenditures from a tax-advantaged standpoint is an important aspect of a comprehensive benefits package.
-How can you do this?
+Providing employees with methods to manage their medical expenditures in a tax-advantaged manner is an important aspect of a comprehensive benefits package.
+What can you do?
 Flexible Spending Accounts (FSA) and a Health Savings Account (HSA) are popular options.
-An HSA is a type of regulated retirement account in which you deposit money into your employer's health plan to pay for qualified medical expenses.
-Companies in Arkansas offer 58% of large employers with an HSA, while 65% provide employees with access to an FSA.
+An HSA is available to employees at 55% of large companies in Florida, whereas an FSA is accessible to 67%.

 Dental & Vision